-Welcome to the Virtual Rosewood Research Project (aka Rosewood Heritage Project).
-This is a place to document ongoing research into the community of Rosewood, Florida – a mostly African American town destroyed during a 1923 race riot.
-The project uses a mixed methods approach combining archaeology, documents, oral history, and new media to investigate the history of Rosewood, Florida.
+Welcome!
+This website showcases ongoing research into the community of Rosewood, Florida – a mostly African American town destroyed during a 1923 race riot.
+This project draws on archaeology, documentary research, oral history, and interactive media (VR) to investigate the history of Rosewood and surrounding areas.

 Thanks for visiting the site and taking an interest in this exciting project.